 When you do shower, make sure to use the least amount of water possible.
-Turn the water off whenever you’re not actively using it and shower as quickly as you can.
+Turn the water off whenever you’re not actively using it and shower as quickly as possible.
 This is one of the main tips for saving water while boondocking.

 We have an Oxygenics Fury shower head that was made specifically for RVers.
-It’s designed to save water while increasing water pressure at the same time.
+It’s designed to save your fresh water supply while increasing water pressure at the same time.

 This is one of the items in our list of 11 essential items for boondocking!

-Use a bucket in the bottom of the shower to collect extra water while you’re showering.
-You can then repurpose this soapy water to use for flushing toilets or washing your hands with later on.
+Use a bucket at the bottom of the shower to collect extra water while you’re showering.
+You can then repurpose this soapy water to use for flushing toilets or washing your hands later on.
+We call it boondocking water.

 We use a small plastic cup in the shower to catch water to use for shaving.
-This makes it easy to rinse your razor out without having to use extra water.
+This makes it easy to rinse your razor without using extra water.

 Sometimes campgrounds without hookups will offer camp bathhouses.
 Take advantage of these when you can.
 You’ll be able to take longer showers and you won’t have to worry about filling your gray tank up as fast!